-We have also independently verified that the size of the collision halo in momentum space is indeed quantized in terms of h/d, the momentum scale set by the lattice.
-This is also performed for a phase shift of $\varphi_0 = 180^{\circ}$, and for the experimental parameter values shown on Fig. 3a.
-For each of the parameter values $\{s, t{\text{hold}}\}$, we record a sequence of images with increasing TOF.
-On each of these images, as in Fig. 4a, we mask the diffraction orders, to focus on the most visible disk-shaped halo.
-By performing an azimuthal average, we obtain a radial distribution, clearly showing the edge of the collision halo.
-We fit the position of this edge with a sigmoid function (Fig. 4b), which gives us the radius of the scattering halo for a given TOF.
-We then extract the speed of expansion of the scattering halo by fitting the linear growth of the radius with TOF (Fig. 4c).
+We have also verified that the diameter of the dominant collision halo in momentum space is indeed quantized in terms of h/d (the momentum scale set by the lattice), and that larger diameters are reached for larger lattice depths.
+This analysis was performed independently from the known position of the diffraction orders, or any a priori visibility calculation.
+This is also performed for a phase shift of $\varphi_0 = 180^\circ$ , and for the experimental parameter values shown in figure 3(a).
+For each of the parameter values $\{s, t{\text{hold}}\}$ , we record a sequence of images with increasing TOF.
+On each of these images, as in figure 4(a), we mask the diffraction orders, to focus on the most visible disk-shaped halo.
+By performing an angular average, we obtain a radial distribution, clearly showing the edge of the collision halo.
+We fit the position of this edge with a sigmoid function (figure 4(b)), which gives us the radius of the scattering halo for a given TOF.
+We then extract the speed of expansion of the scattering halo by fitting the linear growth of the radius with TOF (figure 4(c)).

-This procedure was repeated for multiple values of s, choosing for each depth a holding time $t{\rm hold}$ giving a good visibility to the scattering halo.
-The results are shown on Fig. 4d.
-We find indeed that the expansion velocity, as measured from the halo only, shows sharp jumps between discrete values that are an integer multiple of $v_L = h/(md)$, the velocity scale set by the lattice.
-As the lattice depth increases, so does the collisional energy, which is converted from the lattice potential energy during t{hold} , and so does the expansion velocity of the dominating halo.
-Alongside the experimental data on Fig. 4d, we represent the expected collision velocity for the dominant scattering halo, as given by the point with highest visibility for a given depth s on the map Fig. 3a, obtained from the wavefunction simulation.
-We find that the observed steps are in very good agreement with the characterization in terms of visibility.
+This procedure was repeated for multiple values of s, choosing for each depth a holding time $t{\text{hold}}$ yielding a scattering halo with the strongest signal.
+The results are shown in figure 4(d).
+We find indeed that the expansion velocity of the dominant halo, as measured from the halo only, shows sharp jumps between discrete values that are an integer multiple of $v_L = h/(md)$ , the velocity scale set by the lattice.
+As the lattice depth increases, so does the collisional energy, which is converted from the lattice potential energy during $t{\text{hold}}$ , and so does the expansion velocity of the dominant halo.
+Alongside the experimental data in figure 4(d), we represent the expected collision velocity for the dominant scattering halo, as given by the point with highest visibility for a given depth s on the map figure 3(a), obtained from the wavefunction simulation.
+We find that the experimentally observed steps for the relative collision velocity in the dominant